 - We strongly encourage students to complete all applications before the winter break in order to avoid a conflict with exams in January.

-- Applications with a deadline of February 1 must be activated with a member of the college counseling staff by Friday, January 12.
+- Applications with a deadline of February 1 must be activated with a member of the college counseling staff approximately two weeks prior to that deadline.
 All remaining applications must also be activated at this time.

 - REMINDER: Seniors' mid-year grades are sent by the College Counseling Office to all colleges to which each student has applied.